"Autism Specialist" Blasted by

-A report by a Special Master of the U.S. Court of Federal Claims suggests that Jeffrey Bradstreet, M.D., of Melbourne, Florida, habitually misdiagnoses and mistreats autistic children .
-The 293-page report dissects Bradstreet's management of Colten Snyder, whose family petitioned the court for compensation based on their belief that vaccines caused the boy to develop autism.
-The court ruled that no such connection exists.
-This article describes how Special Master Denise K. Vowell concluded that Bradstreet had improperly diagnosed and treated Colten for "mercury toxicity."
+Jeff Bradstreet, M.D. has been described by his fans as a "cutting edge doctor" who specialized in treating autistic children.
+However, a Special Master of the U.S. Court of Federal Claims who looked closely at Bradstreet's work concluded that he habitually misdiagnosed and mistreated autistic children .
+The 293-page report, issued in 2009, dissected Bradstreet's management of Colten Snyder, whose family—based on the belief that vaccines caused the boy to develop autism—had petitioned the court for compensation .
+The court ruled that no such connection existed.
+This article highlights the Special Master's observations. that Bradstreet had improperly diagnosed and treated Colten for "mercury toxicity."

-Bradstreet founded and is clinical program director of the International Child Development Resource Center (ICDRC) in Melbourne, Florida.
-He operates a second office in Arizona, where he licensed to practice homeopathy.
-He is also president of Creation's Own, a corporation he formed in 1996 that sells dietary supplement products.
-The Care Corp Web sites states:
+James Jeffrey ("Jeff") Bradstreet (1954-2015) founded and was clinical program director of the International Child Development Resource Center (ICDRC) in Melbourne, Florida and for several years operated a second office in Arizona, where he was licensed to practice homeopathy.
+He was also president of Creation's Own, a corporation he formed in 1996 to sell dietary supplement products.
+The Creation's Own home page stated:

 Our focus is evaluating and treating patients with autism spectrum disorders, PDD, and related neurological and developmental disorders.
 We assess the underlying medical problems most commonly seen in children with autism through the use of measured biomarkers .

-More than 5,000 families who claim that vaccines caused their children to become autistic are seeking compensation through the U.S. Court of Federal Claims.
-Bradstreet is treating many of these children and also offered expert testimony in the proceedings.
-In February 2008, three Special Masters concluded that no credible evidence exists that vaccines can combine to to cause autism .
-The decisions completely debunked this notion and implied that doctors who base their treatments on them are unscientific and unethical.
+More than 5,000 families who claimed that vaccines caused their children to become autistic sought compensation through the U.S. Court of Federal Claims.
+Bradstreet treated many of these children and also offered expert testimony in the proceedings.
+In February 2008, three Special Masters concluded that no credible evidence existed that vaccines could combine to to cause autism .
+The decisions completely debunked this notion and implied that doctors who based their treatments on them were unscientific and unethical.
 The decisions came in three cases selected to "test" how similar cases should be handled.
 One of the children was Colten Snyder, whom Bradstreet began treating in 1999.
 After stating that Colten's medical records with Bradstreet encompassed over 650 pages, Special Master Vowell noted: